Parlor Songs in search of popular American Song

 Sheet Music Cover

-Songs like: In the Good Old Summertime (1902), Give My Regards To Broadway (1904), Shine on Harvest Moon (1908, featured this month), Down by the Old Mill Stream (1910) and Let Me Call You Sweetheart (1910) are still sung today and their melodies could probably be sung by just about anyone you might ask.
+Songs like: In the Good Old Summertime (1902), Give My Regards To Broadway (1904), Shine on Harvest Moon (1908,), Down by the Old Mill Stream (1910) and Let Me Call You Sweetheart (1910) are still sung today and their melodies could probably be sung by just about anyone you might ask.

 The lyrics of music from this period suggest that the USA was a peaceful, happy and prosperous place.
 The many songs about the past describe warm memories of happy and innocent times in rural or small town settings.
 The persistent image of the "Gay Nineties" as one of the happiest and least troubled times in American history has been derived largely from these songs.
 Compare those images to today's music which is mostly in an urban setting with very disturbing and violent images.